girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Libraries.md

 3. More flexible than the frameworks .

 ## Most used Libraries
-1. **Animate css :** This library help us to implement animations in our website and generate interest and favorable impressions of your website .
+1. **Animate css :** This library help us to implement animations in our website and generate interest and favorable impressions of your website.
-- CSS animations that can be implemented across multiple browsers like safari,chrome,opera and more .
+- CSS animations that can be implemented across multiple browsers like safari,chrome,opera and more.
-- It’s easy to install , but somehow tricky to use .
+- It’s easy to install , but somehow tricky to use.
-- It’s just as easy to add an animated element by simply using the *animate__animated* function of CSS library .
+- It’s just as easy to add an animated element by simply using the *animate__animated* function of CSS library.
-- This can specify the length, delay time of an animation .
+- This can specify the length, delay time of an animation.

 2. **CSS Wand :** CSS wand is used when we have to implement speaking of web animations and it also can be used animation elements are floating cursor and drop shadows .
 - Wand commands are simply need to be cut and paste in your web code .

-3. **Devstyle CSS :** Destyle.css allows you to reset custom margins,spacing and padding .
+3. **De style CSS :** Destyle.css allows you to reset custom margins,spacing and padding .
 It lets you return line-height and font-size to their original state as it was before .
 - It also prevents you from having to reset your web projects for different types of User Agents it make according to the user agents of different web browsers .
 - It also allows us to take advantage of style sheets for our webpage .